 By Ann Hansen and Bo Krüger

 Have you ever heard of the Peak-end rule?
-It might be that piece of insight that may take your meetings to the next level.
+It might be that piece of insight that may take your meetings to the next level in creating memorable events.

 Nobel Prize-winning psychologist Daniel Kahnemann found that what we remember of an event is the peak and the ending.
 The longitude of the event is not important.